ludwig-ai/ludwig-docs/docs/configuration/features/date_features.md

 - `missing_value_strategy` (default `fill_with_const`): what strategy to follow when there's a missing value.
 The value should be one of `fill_with_const` (replaces the missing value with a specific value specified with the `fill_value` parameter).
-The special value `backfill` replaces the missing values with the next valid value.
+The special value `bfill` replaces the missing values with the next valid value, while `ffill` replaces the missing values with the previous valid value.
 - `fill_value` (default `""`): the value to replace missing values with when `missing_value_strategy` is `fill_with_const`.
 This can be a datetime string.
 If empty, the current datetime will be used.
 - `datetime_format` (default `null`): this parameter can either be a datetime format string, or `null`, in which case